juansvasquez/DatabaseSystems308L-111/README.md

 # hearthstone-db
-Repo for Alan's Database class by Juan S. Vasquez.
-Final project, based on Hearthstone by Blizzard.
+Final project for database class, based on Hearthstone by Blizzard.